Clinical Research Toolbox

 While you can use your proposal as a template for your protocol, a proposal is written to only obtain support for your study.
 A study protocol contains detailed instructions on how the study will be conducted and includes information to meet regulatory requirements (if applicable).
 Advancing Health provides protocol templates for use in interventional and non-interventional clinical studies.

 Before starting any type of research study, you must obtain approval from your local ethics committee, obtain organizational/institutional approval, and fully execute any required contracts or agreements.
-This includes finalizing the CTN Affiliation Agreement and the Agreement between PHC/UBC and local site institution.
+This includes finalizing the agreement between your institution and the CTN+.

 All Health Canada-regulated clinical trials require maintenance of essential documents.
 Good Clinical Practice (GCP) is an international standard for the design, conduct, performance, recording, analyzing, and reporting of research that involves human participants.